Sister Thea Bowman Foundation

 To learn more, please visit the Sister Thea Bowman Foundation website.

 A Foundation for Learning: Foundation Scholarship

-Duquesne University Magazine (Pittsburgh, Penn.) featured an article on Sister Thea Bowman.
+Duquesne University Magazine (Pittsburgh, Pennsylvania) featured an article on Sister Thea Bowman.
 A Foundation for Learning talks of the Sister Thea Bowman Black Catholic Educational Foundation Scholarship.
 Duquesne University has played a large role in the foundation’s history—approximately 40 of the nearly 100 students who have received the scholarship funding have gotten their undergraduate or graduate college education at Duquesne.
 Read the full article courtesy of Duquesne University.